 ‘Looking for the secrets behind those delectable Butterkekse, Spekulatius, Lebkuchen, Aachner Printen, Weckmännchen, Zimtsterne, Makronen oder Marzipan?
 Look no further, you will find them here.
 We have assembled authentic recipes for both novice and master bakers.

-Once the shopping for sprinkles, spices, and secret ingredients is done, there is only one taboo - baking Christmas cookies alone.
-This can be of the most special family activities of the year or a wonderful opportunity to get together with your friends who enjoy baking.
-'Tis the season after all ... so get out the cookie cutters and preheat the oven.
+Once the shopping for sprinkles, spices, and secret ingredients is done, there is only one taboo – baking German Christmas cookies alone.
+This can be of the most special family activities of the year and a wonderful opportunity to get together with your friends who enjoy baking.
+‘Tis the season after all … so get out the cookie cutters and preheat the oven.
 While it helps to have basic recipes handy, once the cookie dough is finished there is literally no limit to creativity.

 Freshly baked Christmas cookies are always a special treat for friends and family and are best served with a mug of delicious, steaming Glühwein (mulled wine) or Kinderpunsch (non-alcoholic fruit punch).
 (And remember, if you run out of time, you can order German Christmas cookies made in Germany from our sister site TheTasteOfGermany.com.

 Small and flavorful, these cookies are an almond lover’s delight and sure to become favorites.